-2. The proof of the OMT involved two applications of DC_ω , in the proof of the approximation Lemma 7.4 and via Baire's theorem.
-It actually is possible to replace the invocation of Baire's theorem by the (weak) uniform boundedness theorem, see [43].
+2. The proof of the OMT involved two applications of $DC{\omega}$ , in the proof of the approximation Lemma 7.3 and via Baire's theorem.
+It actually is possible to replace the invocation of Baire's theorem by the (weak) uniform boundedness theorem, see [46].
 This is interesting since the latter can be proven using only the axiom of countable choice, cf. Appendix B.4.
-But replacing DC_ω by AC_ω in proving the approximation Lemma 7.4 seems impossible.
+But replacing $DC{\omega}$ by $AC{\omega}$ in proving the approximation Lemma 7.3 seems impossible.

-3. Recent claims by various authors (Kesavan, Liebaug and Spindler, Velasco, ...) that OMT can be deduced from UBT do not make much sense.
+3. Recent claims by various authors (Kesavan, Liebaug and Spindler, Velasco, ...) that OMT can be deduced from the Uniform Boundedness Theorem (next section) do not make much sense.
 From a logical point of view, 'A implies B' is true for every true statement B: Just ignore A and prove B from scratch.
 In order for 'A implies B' to have meaning, we must restrict the tools allowed in proving the implication, as in Theorem B.43, where no use of choice axioms is allowed.
-The deduction of OMT from UBT is not of this type since it uses DC_ω , while DC_ω is sufficient to prove OMT without invoking UBT!
-(There is another non-rigorous but very common use of 'A implies B' in the sense of 'deducing B from A' is much simpler than proving B without A'.
+The proposed deduction of OMT from UBT is not of this type since it uses $DC{\omega}$ , while $DC{\omega}$ is sufficient to prove OMT without invoking UBT!
+(There is another non-rigorous but very common use of 'A implies B' in the sense of 'deducing B from A is much simpler than proving B without A'.
 As in: The non-existence of a retraction from a ball to its boundary implies the Brouwer fixed point theorem.
-But also this does not apply here.) \square
+But also this does not apply here.) $\square$

-7.6 COROLLARY (BOUNDED INVERSE THEOREM (BIT), BANACH 1929) If E, F are Banach spaces and $T \in B(E, F)$ is a bijection then also T^{-1} is bounded.
+7.7 COROLLARY (BOUNDED INVERSE THEOREM (BIT), BANACH 1929) If $E, F$ are Banach spaces and $T \in B(E, F)$ is a bijection then also $T^{-1}$ is bounded.

 Proof.
-By Theorem 7.2, T is open.
-Thus the inverse T^{-1} that exists by bijectivity (and clearly is linear) is continuous, thus bounded by Lemma 3.5 or property (iv) from Exercise 7.1. \blacksquare
+By Theorem 7.2, $T$ is open.
+Thus the inverse $T^{-1}$ that exists by bijectivity (and clearly is linear) is continuous, thus bounded by Lemma 3.5 or property (iv) from Exercise 7.1. $\blacksquare$

-7.7 EXERCISE Prove:
+7.8 EXERCISE Prove: